 Dr. Josef Mengele made all selections upon arrival at the camps

-Dr. Josef Mengele is most famous for being the Senior SS physician at Auschwitz-Birkenau from 1943 – 1944 and performing deadly experiments on prisoners.
-Mengele was one of multiple physicians who “selected” prisoners upon arrival at the camp.
+Dr. Josef Mengele is known for being the Senior SS physician at Auschwitz-Birkenau from 1943 – 1944 and performing deadly experiments on prisoners.
+Mengele was one of the multiple physicians who “selected” prisoners upon arrival at the camp.
 While Mengele did make many selections, so did other doctors, especially when the prisoners were regularly forced to parade before the doctors at frequent selections inside the camps.

 Every concentration camp had a gas chamber and crematoria

 While some camps had both deadly mechanisms, this was not true for the majority of camps that were made for slave labor, transit, and political prisoners.
 By 1945, the Nazis had established thousands of camps.
 However, only six camps were designated killing centers.
 Nazi camps equipped with gassing facilities for the mass murder of Jews and other victims included Auschwitz-Birkenau, Belzec, Chelmno, Majdanek-Lublin, Sobibor, and Treblinka.
 Approximately 2,700,000 Jews were murdered at these camps, along with tens of thousands of Siniti and Roma, Soviet prisoners of war, Poles, and other victims.